 48. She considers any difference in opinions as disrespect and rages at you balming you for having an opinion.

-49. She shamed you for wanting to live life on your own terms.
+49. She shames you for wanting to live life on your own terms and pursue greatness.

 50. She is violent and aggressive toward you.

-51. She hinders intentionally your maturing prices because she needs you to remain under her influence and power.
+51. She intentionally hinders the process of your maturing because she needs you to remain under her influence and power.

 52. She shares inappropriate information with you to create an illusion of friendship, violating boundaries and making you feel awkward, as well as robbing you of your childhood.